 The Peloton Bike is more than just awesome.
-The ease with which it lets you access Peloton's live and on-demand classes straight from the touchscreen tablet is simply brilliant.
-But it's not without flaws, and one of the first things that come to the mind is the speakers.
-The speakers of the Peloton Bike fall on the weaker side.
+The ease with which it lets you access Peloton’s live and on-demand classes straight from the touchscreen tablet is simply brilliant.
+But it’s not well-rounded, and one of things you’d miss is the speakers since the ones on the Peloton Bike fall on the weaker side.
 Plus, they face away from the rider, which tends to sour the experience.
-Thankfully, the bike is equipped with Bluetooth 4.0 support, and you can connect wireless Bluetooth earphones as well as speakers to it.
+Thankfully, the bike supports Bluetooth 4.0, and you can connect wireless Bluetooth earphones and speakers to it.

-By connecting external Bluetooth speakers, you can bring the gym atmosphere to the indoors.
+By connecting external Bluetooth speakers, you can bring the gym atmosphere indoors.
 All you need is a quality speaker that produces loud but balanced music.

-With most Bluetooth speakers bundling a compact look, you can either hang them from the bike's handle or mount it to your bike's head tube with the aid of a speaker mount.
+With most Bluetooth speakers bundling a compact look, you can either hang them from the bike’s handle or mount them to your bike’s head tube with a speaker mount.
 Alternatively, you can keep it next to the bike.

 So, if you are looking for Bluetooth speakers for your Peloton Bike, here are our recommendations.

-The JBL Flip 4 makes for a good buy if you are looking for a speaker that you can keep on your side as you cycle your way (virtually) through the French Alps or the countryside in Scotland.
-The successor to the popular Flip 3, the Flip 4 packs a cylindrical body with bass radiators on either end.
-It's compact and measures just about 6.9 x 2.75 inches.
+The JBL Flip 4 makes for a good buy if you are looking for a speaker to keep on your side as you cycle your way (virtually) through the French Alps or the countryside in Scotland.
+The successor to the popular Flip 3, the Flip 4 packs a cylindrical body with bass radiators on either ends.
+It’s compact and measures just about 6.9 x 2.75 inches.

-The compact and waterproof nature of the speaker means you can also take it out for a spin in the swimming pool or to an outdoor event.
-Simply put it in the pairing mode and connect it to the tablet.
+This compact and waterproof speaker is ready for a spin in the swimming pool or at an outdoor event.
+Put it in pairing mode and connect it to the tablet on the bike.

 The Flip 4 packs a rugged design and can stand the test of time.
-The sound output is clear and loud, and you will love the bass's grunt when you do your workouts.
+The sound output is clear and loud; you will love the bass’s grunt when you do your workouts.

-A 3000mAH battery powers it, and you can get around 12 hours of playback time with it.
-If you use to for a couple of hours every day, it should get you throughout a week before needing a top-up.
+A 3000mAH battery powers it, and you can get around 12 hours of playback time.
+If you use it for a couple of hours every day, it will get you through a week before needing a top-up.

 Do note that it doesn’t have a built-in cord or strap to hand it to the handlebars of the bike.
 You will have to keep it horizontally on a flat surface near your bike.

-The name says it all.
-The Ultimate Ears Boom 2 is 25% louder at its top-most volume, which translates into an immersive exercise session.
-It is stain-resistant and waterproof.
-That makes it perfect for your indoor gym, pool parties, and home.
+The Ultimate Ears Boom 2 is 25% louder at its top-most volume and that promises an immersive and intense exercise session.
+It is stain-resistant and waterproof, making it perfect for your indoor gym and even for pool parties and home.

-The battery life is quite great with up to 15 hours at moderate volumes.
-As per the folks at SoundGuys, it lives upon to around 12 hours on moderate volumes.
-On the upside, the Boom 2 comes with gesture control.
+The battery life is great, with up to 15 hours at moderate volumes.
+As per the folks at SoundGuys, it lives up to around 12 hours on moderate volumes.
+On the upside, the Boom 2 comes with gesture control, well not the air gestures though.
 If you want to pause the music, tap on the top of the speaker.

 The sound output is certainly going to please you.
 Many users appreciated its portability and sound quality.

-Again, it doesn't have a built-in strap, so you will have to keep it on a flat surface.
-There's a hook at the top for a lanyard, which you can utilize should you want the Boom 2 to be attached to the handlebar of your bike.
+It doesn’t have a built-in strap.
+So you will have to keep it on a flat surface.
+There’s a hook at the top for a lanyard, which you can utilize should you want the Boom 2 to be attached to the handlebar of your bike.

-Cambridge Soundworks' Oontz Angle 3 is a fully functional speaker which you can lay horizontally or vertically.
-The triangular design gives you the independence of picking a location for it—be it a window sill or the top of a table.
+Cambridge Soundworks’ Oontz Angle 3 is a fully functional speaker which you can lay horizontally or vertically.
+The triangular design allows you to pick a location for it—be it a window sill or the top of a table.
 It delivers a rich sound, and several reviewers have backed the claim on Amazon.
-It's worth noting that this speaker has more than fifty thousand reviews and many users have praised its portability and Bluetooth connectivity.
+It’s worth noting that this speaker has more than fifty thousand reviews, and many users have praised its portability and Bluetooth connectivity.

 The highlight of the Oontz Angle 3 is its excellent battery life.
-At moderate volume, the speaker can last up to 30 hours and can easily last around a week before needing a top-up.
+At moderate volume, the speaker can last up to 30 hours and work for a week before needing a juice-up.

 The Bluetooth range of the Oontz Angle 3 is great.
-However, the audio output may distort a bit on high volumes.
+However, the audio output may distort a bit at high volumes.

 The waterproof fabric covers the front, and the enormous Plus and Minus sign for volume control on the top makes it easy to well, control the volume.